MScaramuzzi/ipcv_project_step_a/report/report.md

 ---
-title: "Product Recognition on Store Shelves project report"
+title: "Product Recognition on Store Shelves project report" # All of this YAML data will be moved into the wrapper file
 subtitle: " Step A-B"
 author: [Marco Scaramuzzi]
 date: \today